 - Do work or activities that require repeated gripping of their hands

 Trigger finger is diagnosed by medical history and a physical exam.
-Trigger finger does not require x-rays or lab tests.
+Trigger finger usually does not require x-rays or lab tests.

 In mild cases, the goal is to decrease swelling in the tunnel.